VirtusLab/scala-cli/website/docs/guides/ide.md

 Once Metals picks up the project structure that’s created by Scala CLI, basic features like navigation, diagnostics, and code completion should work.

-Here are a few notes related to Metals support:

-- The current release of Metals (0.10.8) is not able to pick up changes in the build structure automatically, including the addition of new source files.
-  In order for Metals to pick up new files or changes in the build structure, you need to trigger the Metals 'Restart build server' command.
-- At this moment, main classes and tests are not recognized in Metals.
-- Generally, mainly due to problems with keeping the project structure up to date, Metals can assist with writing code while using Scala CLI, *but*, it cannot be considered the “source of truth,” and we recommend falling back to the command line in such cases.

-That last line means that, at this moment, Scala CLI should be considered the correct and accurate source of project configuration information.

 ## IntelliJ